Truly Assessing Fluid Intelligence of Large Language Models through Dynamic Reasoning Evaluation: Introduction

 \item Inference time scaling plays a more important role in low-level reasoning tasks, but may be insufficient towards high-level latent rules as complexity increases (Section~\ref{sec:exp_3_ablation}). \end{itemize}

 Overall, the \textbf{contributions} of this paper are summarized as follows.
 1) We propose an abstract reasoning benchmark with a cognition hierarchy, providing a more structural and comprehensive system to analyze the LLMs' true fluid intelligence.
 2) We develop a verifiable and scalable data engine to dynamically generate abstract reasoning data with various complexities, by designing a generator and solver for each task.
 3) We perform comprehensive evaluations on a variety of popular LLMs, indicating that the existing LLMs still struggle to solve the reasoning problem of high cognitive levels.
 Existing LLMs may not have truly internalized the underlying reasoning rules, which highlights that they remain far from achieving true fluid intelligence.
-Our data and code will be available at \url{https://github.com/yangyue5114/DRE-Bench}.